Battle of Delville Wood: Tactical developments

 On 19 July, the German 2nd Army was split and a new 1st Army was established, to command the German divisions north of the Somme.
 The 2nd Army kept the south bank, under General Max von Gallwitz, transferred from Verdun, who was also made commander of Armeegruppe Gallwitz-Somme with authority over Below and the 1st Army.
 Lossberg remained as the 1st Army Chief of Staff and Bronsart von Schellendorff took over for the 2nd Army.
-Schellendorff advocated a counter-offensive on the south bank, which was rejected by Falkenhayn, because forces released from the Verdun front were insufficient, five divisions having been sent to the Russian Front in July.
+Schellendorff advocated a counter-offensive on the south bank but Falkenhayn turned this down, because forces released from the Verdun front were insufficient, five divisions having been sent to the Russian Front in July.

 On 21 July Falkenhayn ruled that no more divisions could be removed from quiet fronts for the Somme until exhausted divisions relieved them.
 He needed seven "fought out" divisions to replace those already sent to the Somme.
 Gallwitz began to reorganise the artillery and curtailed harassing and retaliatory fire to conserve ammunition for defensive fire during Anglo-French attacks.
 From 16 to 22 July, 32 heavy gun and howitzer batteries arrived on the Somme, along with five reconnaissance flights, three artillery flights, three bombing flights and two fighter squadrons.
 Since 1 July, thirteen fresh divisions had arrived on the north bank of the Somme and three more were ready to join the defence.

 The strain on the Germans on the Somme worsened in August; unit histories make frequent reference to high losses and companies being reduced to eighty men before relief.
 Many German divisions came out of a period on the Somme front having suffered at least 4,500 casualties and some German commanders suggested a change to the policy of unyielding defence.
 The front line was lightly held, with reserves further back in a defensive zone but this had little effect on the losses caused by the Anglo-French artillery.
 Movement behind the German front was so dangerous that regiments carried rations and water for a four- to five-day tour with them.
 Work on new rear lines was constant, despite shortages of materials and rail lines being overloaded with troop trains.
 Supply trains were delayed and stations near the front were under bombardment by artillery and aircraft.
 Light railways were insufficient and lorries and carts were pressed into use, using roads which, while paved, needed constant maintenance, which was difficult to ensure with the troops available.